alexanderjschmidt/HeroesJourney/planning/modlib_migration.md

 - Mods now use only the modlib DSL and interfaces for TileBatch, but always get the real core implementation at runtime.
 - The architecture is clean, modular, and ready for future Registrable migrations using the same pattern.
 - **TileBatch has been fully migrated and tested.**

+---

+## 📝 Reference: Stat Migration Example

+This section documents the concrete steps taken to migrate the Stat Registrable to the new modlib/core separation.
+Use this as a template for future Registrable migrations.

+### 1. Define Interfaces and DSL in modlib (Kotlin)
+- Created a single `Stat.kt` file in `modlib` (Kotlin) containing:
+    - `IStat` interface (exposes `val id: String`, `val min: Int`, `val max: Int`, `val groups: List<IGroup>`, `val formula: (IAttributes) -> Int`, and `fun register(): IStat`)
+    - `StatDSL` interface (exposes `fun stat(...)`)
+    - `StatDSLProvider` singleton
+    - Top-level `fun stat(...)` DSL entrypoint
+- Created a new `IAttributes.kt` file in `modlib` for the stat container interface, used in formulas and APIs.

+### 2. Implement the DSL in core
+- Implemented `StatDSLImpl` in `core/mods` package, returning a real `Stat` (which implements `IStat`).
+- Updated the core `Attributes` class to implement `IAttributes`.
+- Ensured all formula lambdas and APIs use only the interface types.

+### 3. Wire up the provider before mod loading
+- In `setupModlibDSLs()` (in `core/mods/ModlibDSLSetup.kt`), registered the `StatDSLProvider` with the core implementation, before any mod loading.

+### 4. Update mod scripts to use the modlib DSL
+- Updated all mod scripts to import and use `stat` from `modlib` (e.g., `import heroes.journey.modlib.stat`).
+- All usages now pass IDs and interface types explicitly, not core objects.

+### 5. Result
+- Mods now use only the modlib DSL and interfaces for Stat, but always get the real core implementation at runtime.
+- The architecture is clean, modular, and ready for future Registrable migrations using the same pattern.
+- **Stat has been fully migrated and tested.**